-When it is dark enough outside, the Automatic Headlamp System turns on the headlamps when the vehicle is started and after the transaxle has been shifted out of the PARK (P) position.
+When it is dark enough outside, the Automatic Headlamp System turns on the headlamps when the vehicle is started and after the transmission has been shifted out of the P (Park) position.
 The headlamps, taillamps, sidemarker, and parking lamps will come on.
 The instrument panel lights and radio lights will also turn on at normal brightness.
-Once on, the system remains on during these conditions even if the vehicle is shifted back into PARK (P).
+Once on, the system remains on during these conditions even if the vehicle is shifted back into P (Park).

 The vehicle has a light sensor on the top of the instrument panel.
-Make sure it is not covered or the system may come on whenever the ignition is on and the vehicle is shifted out of the PARK (P) position.
+Do not cover the sensor or the system may come on whenever the ignition is on and the vehicle is shifted out of the P (Park) position.